 ---|---|

-October 2015 - March 2018 | M.A.
-Art History and Visual Culture Humboldt Universiy of Berlin, DE |
+October 2015 - March 2018 | MA Art History and Visual Culture Humboldt University of Berlin, DE |

 April - September 2014 | Language and Literature Studies (study abroad) University of Konstanz, DE |

-September 2009 - April 2014 | B.A.
-Honours Art History and German Studies University of Guelph, CA |
+September 2009 - April 2014 | BA Honours Art History and German Studies University of Guelph, CA |

 Professional experience | |

-March 2020 - May 2020 | Editorial resident Canadian Art, Toronto, CA |
+March 2020 - May 2020 | Editorial Resident Canadian Art, Toronto, CA |

-May 2019 - present | Gallery attendant The Power Plant Contemporary Art Gallery, Toronto, CA |
+May 2019 - Dec 2021 | Gallery Attendant The Power Plant Contemporary Art Gallery, Toronto, CA |

-September 2017 - December 2017 | Image research/editing Texte zur Kunst, Berlin, DE |
+September 2017 - December 2017 | Editorial Assistant and Image Researcher Texte zur Kunst, Berlin, DE |

-December 2016 - March 2017 | Project assistant Kunstraum Kreuzberg/Bethanien, Berlin, DE |
+December 2016 - March 2017 | Exhibitions & Project Assistant Kunstraum Kreuzberg/Bethanien, Berlin, DE |

-September 2013 - April 2014 | Student Gallery Coordinator Zavitz Gallery, Guelph, CA |
+September 2013 - April 2014 | Gallery Coordinator Zavitz Gallery, Guelph, CA |

-May - August 2013 | Collections Management Assistant Art Gallery of Guelph, CA |
+May - August 2013 | Collections Management Assistant Art Gallery of Guelph, Guelph, CA |

 January 2013 - April 2014 | Gallery Assistant Art Gallery of Guelph, CA |

-September - December 2012 | Project intern Art Gallery of Guelph, CA |
+September - December 2012 | Project Intern Art Gallery of Guelph, CA |

 June - September 2009 | Collections Management Assistant Grimsby Public Art Gallery, CA |